Conformal e-prediction: Introduction

+What we discuss in Sections~\ref{sec:CeP}--\ref{sec:conditional} is ``full'' conformal e-prediction, and it is computationally inefficient when built on top of many standard prediction algorithms (such as neural networks).
+Section~\ref{sec:split} introduces split conformal e-prediction, which is a simple way to make conformal e-prediction computationally efficient.
+Similarly to split-conformal prediction (introduced in \cite{Papadopoulos/etal:2002ICMLA,Papadopoulos/etal:2002ECML}), split conformal e-prediction can lose in predictive efficiency as compared with full conformal e-prediction.

-Whereas the notion of a conformal e-predictor does not appear particularly useful, using e-values in place of p-values in cross-conformal prediction \cite{\OCMVI} has a clear advantage.
-Cross-conformal predictors are not provably valid \cite[Appendix]{\OCMVI}, and this sometimes even shows in experimental results \cite{Linusson/etal:2017-local}.
-The limits of violations of validity are given by R\"uschendorf's result (see, e.g., \cite{\OCMXXI}): when merging p-values coming from different folds by taking arithmetic mean (this is essentially what cross-conformal predictors do), the resulting arithmetic mean has to be multiplied by 2 in order to guarantee validity.
-In the recent method of jackknife+, introduced in \cite{Barber/etal:arXiv1905} and closely related to cross-conformal prediction, there is a similar factor of 2 \cite[Theorem~1]{Barber/etal:arXiv1905}, which cannot be removed in general \cite[Theorem~2]{Barber/etal:arXiv1905}.
+To prevent loss in computational efficiency without sacrificing predictive efficiency, cross-conformal predictors were introduced in \cite{Vovk:2015-cross}. \iftoggle{FULL}{\bluebegin It is interesting that this paper was never published in conference proceedings or as an arXiv report. \blueend}{} Cross-conformal predictors are not provably valid \cite[Appendix]{Vovk:2015-cross}, and this sometimes even shows in experimental results \cite{Linusson/etal:2017-local}.
+The limits of violations of validity are given by R\"uschendorf's result (see, e.g., \cite[Proposition~2]{Vovk/Wang:2020}): when merging p-values coming from different folds by taking arithmetic mean (this is essentially what cross-conformal predictors do), the resulting arithmetic mean has to be multiplied by 2 in order to guarantee validity.
+In the more recent method of jackknife+, introduced in \cite{Barber/etal:2021} and closely related to cross-conformal prediction, there is a similar factor of 2 \cite[Theorem~1]{Barber/etal:2021}, which cannot be removed in general \cite[Theorem~2]{Barber/etal:2021}.

-The situation with e-values is different: the arithmetic mean of e-values is always an e-value.
-This is an obvious fact, but it is shown in \cite{Vovk/Wang:arXiv1912a} that arithmetic mean is the only useful merging rule.
-Therefore, the version of cross-conformal prediction based on e-values, which we call \emph{cross-conformal e-prediction} in this note, is always valid.
+In Sect.~\ref{sec:cross}, we introduce a version of cross-conformal prediction based on e-values, which we call \emph{cross-conformal e-prediction}.
+The situation with cross-conformal e\-/prediction is very different from cross-conformal prediction, as the arithmetic mean of e-values is always an e-value.
+This is an obvious fact, and it is shown in \cite[Sect.~3]{Vovk/Wang:2021} that arithmetic mean is the only useful merging rule.
+Therefore, cross-conformal e\-/prediction is always valid.
+This is a second advantage of conformal e-prediction.

+The emphasis of Sections~\ref{sec:validity}--\ref{sec:cross} is on the validity of conformal e-prediction and its computational efficiency, while Sect.~\ref{sec:efficiency} moves on to its predictive efficiency.
+What are suitable criteria of predictive efficiency?
+We propose two such criteria in the case of pattern recognition, the ``observed log criterion'' and the ``prior log criterion''. \iftoggle{FULL}{\bluebegin In typical regression problems, both criteria reduce to one. \blueend}{}

+\iftoggle{FULL}{\bluebegin While most of Sections~\ref{sec:CeP}--\ref{sec:no-CPD} rely on the exchangeability assumption, in Sect.~\ref{sec:OCM} we embed the exchangeability model into the wide class of online compression models, introduced in the form used here in 2003 \cite{Vovk:2006} but known in statistics in different forms for a long time.
+The emphasis of this section will be on the classical Gaussian model, and we will explore experimentally natural variations of Student's t-test. \blueend}{}